-When the exported attribute of an Activity is left unspecified, the question of whether or not the Activity is public is determined by the presence or absence of intent filters for that Activity4.
-However, in this guidebook it is forbidden to set the exported attribute to "unspecified".
-In general, as mentioned previously, it is best to avoid implementations that rely on the default behavior of any given API; moreover, in cases where explicit methods - such as the exported attribute - exist for enabling important security-related settings, it is always a good idea to make use of those methods.
+When the exported attribute of an Activity is left unspecified, the question of whether or not the Activity is public is determined by the presence or absence of Intent filters for that Activity4.
+However, in this guidebook it is forbidden to set the exported attribute to unspecified.
+In general, as mentioned previously, it is best to avoid implementations that rely on the default behavior of any given API; moreover, in cases where explicit methods exist for configuring important security-related settings such as the exported attribute, it is always a good idea to make use of those methods.

-The reason why "a defined intent filter and an exported attribute of false" should not be used is that there is a loophole in Android's behavior, and because of how Intent filters work, other application's Activities can be called unexpectedly.
+The reason why "an undefined Intent filter and an exported attribute of false" should not be used is that there is a loophole in Android's behavior, and because of how Intent filters work, other application's Activities can be called unexpectedly.
 The following two figures below show this explanation.
-Fig. 4.1.4 is an example of normal behavior in which a Private Activity (Application A) can be called by an implicit Intent only from the same application.
-The Intent filter (action = "X") is defined to work only inside Application A, so this is the expected behavior.
+Fig. 4.1.4 is an example of normal behavior in which a Private Activity (application A) can be called by an implicit Intent only from the same application.
+The Intent filter (action="X" in the figure) is defined only in application A, so this is the expected behavior.